Message from the CEO

 - The CODY® Compliance Hotline at 1-855-990-CODY (2639) ext 208.
 If a reporter chooses this avenue, the reporter’s phone number is visible to Compliance.

 - Send an email to the Compliance email box at firstname.lastname@example.org.
 If a reporter chooses this avenue, the reporter’s email address is visible to Compliance.

-- Send a letter to: Julie Hughes, 1513 Keeneland Rd, Fredericksburg VA 22401.
-If a reporter chooses this avenue, the reporter may remain anonymous.
+- Send a letter to: Julie Hughes, Chief Compliance and Consultancy Officer, 1513 Keeneland Rd, Fredericksburg VA 22401.
+When a reporter chooses this avenue, the reporter may remain anonymous.

-- Call the Compliance Officer directly at 540-226-1893.
-If a reporter chooses this avenue, the reporter’s phone number is visible to the Compliance Officer.
+- Call the Chief Compliance and Consultancy Officer directly at 540-226-1893.
+When a reporter chooses this avenue, the reporter’s phone number is visible to the Chief Compliance and Consultancy Officer.

-Note that should a reporter want the Compliance Officer to contact the reporter, he/she should leave a return number, email address or postal address.
+Note that should a reporter want the Chief Compliance and Consultancy Officer to contact the reporter, he/she should leave a return number, email address, or postal address.

 All reports will be thoroughly reviewed and investigated.

-It is Company policy that employees and contractors may report any compliance concern or any actual or suspected violations of the law, rules, regulations that govern our business without fear of retaliation.
+It is the Company policy that employees and contractors may report any compliance concern or any actual or suspected violations of the law, rules, or regulations that govern our business without fear of retaliation.